-Noma The Independent Directors and Audit & Supervisory Board Members Committee, which is composed of independent outside directors and independent outside Audit & Supervisory Board members, offers advice about the evaluation of the effectiveness of the Board of Directors.
+As outside directors, we utilize a variety of opportunities to monitor whether or not the management framework that was built under independent outside Audit & Supervisory Board members, offers advice about the evaluation of the effectiveness of the Board of Directors.
 In the effectiveness evaluation implemented in FY2019.3, the committee commented that there is a need to strengthen the framework for the successor development process and monitoring of operational status.
 Measures to develop successors are already being advanced, and to build a framework that will support growth over the medium to long term in order to increase corporate value, further strengthening of monitoring has been recognized as an important issue.